 Fortran acceleration requires the MEX compilation utility available in MAT-LAB (depending on your distribution), and a recent version of GFORTRAN (v4.0 or later is recommended).
 G95 have been reported to work, however some compilation options might need to be changed in the Makefile.

-Setup:
+42 CHAPTER 2.
+EXTENDED FEATURES : FORTRAN ACCELERATION Setup :

-- Run mex -config in the Matlab command line and then choose the 'GNU compiler' option. - Check the generated options file named mexopts.sh: it will have written g95 instead of gfortran (Mathworks developpers seem to ignore that g95 is not the GNU fortran compiler), so make sure you correct this mistake first1 - Copy the file MANLAB/TEMPLATES/Makefile.unix to your class directory and rename it Makefile - Edit this file and check for correct paths to your Manlab and Matlab directories
+- Run mex -setup in the Matlab command line and then choose the 'GNU compiler' option. - Check the generated options file named mexopts.sh: it will have written g95 instead of gfortran (Mathworks developpers seem to ignore that g95 is not the GNU fortran compiler), so make sure you correct this mistake first1 - Copy the file MANLAB/TEMPLATES/Makefile.unix to your class directory and rename it Makefile - Edit this file and check for correct paths to your Manlab and Matlab directories